 If you are charting your cycle using one of the apps, you will be able to tell exactly when you ovulated.

-For this reason, charting your cycle for a few months usually reveals a pattern where women can accurately predict when they will ovulate based on previous months.
+For this reason, charting your cycle for a few months usually reveals a pattern where you can accurately predict when you will ovulate based on previous months.

 Other Physical Signs of Ovulation